actions-cool/cool/README.md

 ## Description

-- The displayed data is not real-time, updated daily by GitHub actions.
+- The displayed data is not real-time, updated daily by GitHub actions
 - The css style is mostly inspired by [gwannon/Cyberpunk-2077-theme-css](https://github.com/gwannon/Cyberpunk-2077-theme-css)

 ## LICENSE